 Improving early recognition of PTEN Hamartoma Tumour Syndrome

-Patients with PTEN Hamartoma Tumour Syndrome (PHTS) are offered regular cancer surveillance, because they are at increased risk of cancer.
-Early recognition of PHTS patients is important as this enables timely initiation of cancer surveillance.
-This article of Drissen et al describes easy-to-assess and early-onset phenotypic characteristics that could be used to improve early recognition of PHTS.
+Patients with PTEN Hamartoma Tumour Syndrome (PHTS) are offered regular cancer surveillance, due to an increased cancer risk.
+Early recognition of PHTS is important as this enables timely initiation of cancer surveillance.
+This article aimed to identify easy-to-assess and early-onset phenotypic characteristics that could serve as red flags (i.e. alerting signals) to improve early recognition of PHTS.

 These phenotypic characteristics included macrocephaly, multinodular goitre (MNG), and oral features (such as oral papillomas), which were examined during yearly surveillance visits at our expert centre.